 1Peter 1:8-9 Though you have not seen him, you love him; and even though you do not see him now, you believe in him and are filled with an inexpressible and glorious joy, 9 for you are receiving the end result of your faith, the salvation of your souls.

 Isaiah 61:10 I delight greatly in the Lord; my soul rejoices in my God.
 For he has clothed me with garments of salvation and arrayed me in a robe of his righteousness, as a bridegroom adorns his head like a priest, and as a bride adorns herself with her jewels.

-I spent a month last January making a conscious daily choice to choose joy as I felt God asked me to make choices all year and it all started with joy.
+A couple of years ago I spent the month of January making a conscious daily choice to choose joy.
+I had felt God ask me to make choices all year and it all started with joy.
 As the month went on and I daily chose joy it became the first thing I thought about when I woke up and in different situations I would be reminded that I could make a choice in that moment about how to react.

 The phrase that comes to mind is,